Compassionate, Comprehensive Care for Patients with COVID Long-Haul Syndrome

 The clinical teams at the UH COVID Recovery Clinic are prepared to manage a broad range of behavioral health conditions and can assist with referrals to specialists as appropriate.
-We work together with neurology, sleep medicine, psychology, social work and the Connor Integrative Health Network to provide patients with the best path forward to restore their mental health and get back to living the life they love.
+We work together with neurology, sleep medicine, psychology, social work and the Connor Whole Health to provide patients with the best path forward to restore their mental health and get back to living the life they love.
 Treatments may include:

 - Integrative health tools and interventions including stress management, relaxation techniques and acupuncture

 - Medications to help stabilize new or worsening anxiety or depression

 - Behavioral therapy and counseling to help patients understand what’s happening to them and teach coping mechanisms